• HOME

 "Adapt or perish, now as ever, is nature's inexorable imperative."
 H.G.
 Wells

-The "who's to blame: the voters or the politicians they elect?" debate will be addressed later (hint: it's neither).
-For now, the important point is that America's EFFS mountain is only going to grow larger, and the human and civilizational toll exacted by it grow even greater, at an accelerating pace—when you consider that:
+LAYMAN'S (HARSH) REALITY: America's democracy destroying-sized EFFS mountain is only going to grow larger, and the human and civilizational toll exacted by it grow even greater, at an accelerating pace—if:

 "You can ignore reality, but you cannot ignore the consequences of ignoring reality.”
 (Ayn Rand)